Bogdan Raiță

 Explain Ehrenpreis-Palamodov in more detail:

-Let $A \in R^{\ell' \times {\ell}}$ for $R=\R[\partial_{x_1},\ldots,\partial_{x_n}]$ and let $\Omega \subseteq \R^n$ be a convex, compact set.
+Let $A \in R^{\ell' \times {\ell}}$ for $R=\R[\partial_{x_1},\ldots,\partial_{x_n}]$ and let $\Omega \subseteq \R^n$ be a convex, open set.
 There exist

 Sparse version of EPGP.